 The Department of Communication Studies sponsors two annual events—a university-wide Public Speaking Competition and the Communication Studies Symposium; it also co-sponsors an annual Media and Culture fall lecture series with the Department of Electronic Media and Film and the Department of Mass Communication.
 The department offers workshops and seminars sponsored by Pi Kappa Delta, which serves as both an honor society in speech and debate and as the primary department student organization.
 The Public Communication Center, where students, staff, and faculty from across the university work with a public speaking coach to craft a class presentation, public speech, or advocacy project is also housed in the department.
-The department faculty and students regularly participate at annual conferences including the Maryland Communication Association, the Eastern Communication Association and the National Communication Association.
-Students are encouraged to participate in department-run Study Abroad programs in Amsterdam and Scotland.
+The department faculty and students regularly participate at annual conferences including the Maryland Communication Association, the Eastern Communication Association, and the National Communication Association.
+Students are encouraged to participate in department-run Study Abroad and Away programs in Amsterdam and Scotland.

 Electronic Media & Film

-The Department of Electronic Media & Film (EMF) sponsors a thematic film series and co-hosts the TU Military & Veterans Film Series each fall.
-During the spring term, EMF sponsors the Bridges to the World International Film Festival.
+The Department of Electronic Media & Film (EMF) sponsors a thematic film series each fall and, during the spring term, co-sponsors the Bridges to the World International Film Festival.
 The department also hosts the End of Semester screenings and the annual Media Arts Festival, both of which showcase student works.
 Alumni, student, and department-sponsored screenings and visiting artist talks are scheduled throughout the year.
 EMF has a number of student groups, including the student-run radio (XTSR) and NBS (National Broadcasting Society).